 Summer Housing on Campus

-APPLICATION ELIGIBILITY RATES & DATES ROOMMATES ACCOMMODATIONS BILLING DINING
+APPLICATION ELIGIBILITY RATES & DATES Room types & ROOMMATES ACCOMMODATIONS BILLING DINING

 Summer housing overview

 The college offers a limited number of on-campus summer housing spaces in air conditioned halls.
-All rooms are double occupancy with singles available only for medical need.
+Double occupancy and limited single rooms are available.
 Cornell students will share the summer campus with camps and conferences assigned to other residence halls.

 Summer housing application